 Infants were buried in pots, after breaking part of the belly of the vase.
 The pot could be an amphora or something similar.
-The Greek word for pot burial is "εγχυτρισμόs" (pronounced: enhitrismos).
+The Greek word for pot burial is "εγχυτρισμόs" (pronounced: echitrismos).

-- Take a photo of a pot burial. - Find and take a photo of another simple tomb. - Find and take a photo of a tomb that may have belonged to a wealthy person. - What differences do you see?
+- Take a photo of the pot burial. - Find and take a photo of another simple tomb. - Find and take a photo of a tomb that may have belonged to a wealthy person. - What differences do you see?

-Gallery 4 - From iconoclasm to the splendor of the Macedonian and Komnenian dynasties
+Gallery 4 - From Iconoclasm to the Splendor of the Macedonian and Komnenian Dynasties